An applicant for licensure must:

 (1) submit a completed application for licensure on forms provided by the board and must supply the information requested on the application, including:

-(i) the applicant's name, business address and business telephone number, business setting, and daytime telephone number;
+(i) the applicant's name, business address and business telephone number, business setting, primary e-mail address, and daytime telephone number;

 (ii) the name and location of the occupational therapy program the applicant completed;